ANDREYDEN/Statera/README.md

 ### Integration tests

-These tests run on a simulator while talking to an emulator version of Firebase.
+These tests run on a test version of Chrome while talking to an emulator version of Firebase.
 Integration tests are contained under the `integration_test` directory while the driver is defined under the `test_driver` directory.

 Run integration tests:
+1. [Install the Chrome web driver](https://chromedriver.chromium.org/getting-started) (the version should match the version of your Chrome browser)
-1. Start the Firebase emulators
+2. Start the Chrome web driver
     ```
+    chromedriver --port=4444
+    ```
+3. Start the Firebase emulators
+    ```
     firebase emulators:start --import ./emulator_data_testing
     ```
-2. Start the test driver
+4. Runs the tests
     ```
-    ./scripts/take_screenshots.sh
+    ./scripts/run_integration_tests_observe.sh
     ```

 ### Atomated screenshots